Why a pencil is the best tool in your appeal design toolkit…

-Direct mail is the bread and butter of many organisations, and that has never been truer than right now.
-In the face of these rocky waters, it has proven to be the force steadying the ship, continuing to provide a reliable and constant income stream for many wonderful organisations whose services are so desperately needed.
+Direct mail is still the bread and butter of many organisations.
+In the face of rocky waters, it’s often the force steadying the ship, continuing to provide a reliable and constant income stream for many wonderful organisations whose services are so desperately needed.
+Many continue to enjoy uplifts on their annual appeals, of which direct mail remains a sizeable component, and it’s got us thinking how important it is to nail the basics of these campaigns.

-We know that lifts work best when they aren’t overly ‘design-y’ or produced.
 The reason illustration works so beautifully is the same reason that you’d be more inclined to read a handwritten letter, than the same letter typed and printed.
 When everything we see is perfect, we crave raw and authentic communication.

 If you haven’t yet considered the use of illustration in appeals, here are some reasons you should: